 The EP&A Act also provides for the merit based assessment of new or expanding developments in order to apply the rules set by planning policies and instruments.
 Depending on the size or importance of the development, the responsibility for assessing its impacts and determining whether it should be approved or not may rest with the local council or the State Government.
 Whichever way it goes, agencies like NSW DPI, with an interest in the development, participate in the assessment process.

 It is important to note that despite a plan specifying a standard for subdivision or development, no automatic right to undertake this activity accrues to the landowner.
 Councils are compelled to assess each development application against a set of criteria before determining it.
-These criteria are listed in Section 79(c) of the Environmental Planning and Assessment Act 1979.
+These criteria are listed in Section 4.15 of the EP&A Act.

 DPI Agriculture's role in development control is to support informed decision making by advising consent authorities (usually local councils) on the agricultural impacts of development proposals.
 The Department also provides advice on features that support sustainable agricultural development.
-In the end, the decision to allow or refuse development falls to the council or Department of Planning & Infrastructure.
+In the end, the decision to allow or refuse development falls to the council or Department of Planning, Industry and Environment.

 In advising consent authorities about the agricultural impacts of a proposal, the Department must consider: